-At Australia Wide First Aid, we offer First Aid courses designed to streamline the learning process.
+At Australia Wide First Aid, we don’t currently provide a Disability First Aid course.
+We do, however, offer First Aid courses designed to streamline the learning process.
 You simply do all your theory work online and finish off with a short face-to-face practical session to lock in skills that will then allow you to respond appropriately for all types of medical emergencies.

 Your First Aid Statement of Attainment comes through shortly after successful completion direct to your email InBox.
 And it’s a certificate that is recognised Australia-wide.